 Both events are triggered during a test run and enable you to take action without having to wait for the test run to end.

 This release includes the following data and analytics updates:

 |Granularity configuration for results||

 You can now configure the time interval at which results data is aggregated during a test run.
 You can set 30 or 60 second intervals for tests with a long duration, or a 1 second interval for smaller scaled tests.
 To enable this option, submit a service request.

 |Integration with Amazon CloudWatch (beta)||

 Amazon CloudWatch has been added to the monitors supported by LoadRunner Cloud.
 You can now add an Amazon CloudWatch monitor, select the required metrics from your CloudWatch namespaces, and add it to a load test.
-To enable this feature, open a support ticket.
+To enable this feature, submit a service request.

 For details, see Monitors.

 New columns have been added to graph legends that show the aggregated minimum and maximum values of the following measurements:

 These new columns enable you to easily see peaks and troughs in a test run without having to search for them manually by zooming in to a time frame.
 This is especially useful in load tests with a long duration that generate a large amount of data.